 Engineered floor joists are increasingly replacing traditional lumber joists for some time now.

-As with traditional 2x10s, they dissipate floor loads onto beams, but more efficiently.
+Compared to traditional 2x10s, they dissipate floor loads onto beams, but more efficiently.

 They are made from a mixture of wood-based materials and conventional woods that form a new compound.